 - Select Change WordPress Salts to expand the pane

 - Click on Run

-Note: We don’t recommend either one as security plugins though, since Sucuri’s malware scanner doesn’t detect malware effectively; and iThemes is one of the worst security plugins we have ever seen.
+Note: We don’t recommend either one as good WordPress security plugins though, since Sucuri’s malware scanner doesn’t detect malware effectively; and iThemes is one of the worst security plugins we have ever seen.
 However, both can change WordPress security keys, so they made it into this list.